Juliusan/ide-erlang/README.md

 **Currently in development.**

 Known and somewhat tested functions:
 * `erlang_ls` can be downloaded and compiled.
-It is now downloaded, if it was downloaded earlier.
+It is not downloaded, if it was downloaded earlier.
 * `erlang_ls` is started.
 Communication through `stdio` only.
 Debug log is written to `.cache/erlang_ls` in Linux.